Search Ask the Dietitian

 My question concerns the age old battle between muscle mass and fat.

-Background: I am 6'6", 255 pound ex-offensive football lineman.
+Background: I am 6 foot 6 inch, 255 pound ex-offensive football lineman.
 I've lost 40 pounds since my playing days, but still have some fat to burn (5 pounds).
 I continue to lift strenuously and admittedly need more aerobic exercise.
 Your Healthy Body Calculator told me I need 5,300 calories a day, 177 grams fat, 663 grams carbohydrate, 265 grams protein.
 Basically, I wish to gain 5 to 10 pounds of lean mass and remove the spare tire.

 Ten years ago I found that Philly cheese steaks are great for gaining weight, but they are currently not doing my ripped abdominal six pack (inset sarcastic chuckle) any favors.
 In other words, the only way I ever found to gain muscle included gaining fat.